ljw1004/vbspec/vb/type-members.md

 End Class
 ```

-Any expressions that are passed in as arguments to a partial method call that is ignored are ignored also and not evaluated.

-> __Annotation__
-> This means that partial methods are a very efficient way of providing behavior that is defined across two partial types, since the partial methods have no cost if they are not used.
+Any expressions that are passed in as arguments to a partial method call that is ignored are ignored also and not evaluated. (__Note.__ This means that partial methods are a very efficient way of providing behavior that is defined across two partial types, since the partial methods have no cost if they are not used.)

 The partial method declaration must be declared as `Private` and must always be a subroutine with no statements in its body.
 Partial methods cannot themselves implement interface methods, although the method that supplies their body can.